Salivary Glands: Definition, Function, Diagram, Examples

 • Continuously secreted to keep the mouth moist and to help in speech and swallowing.

-Enzymatic Activity
+Enzymatic Digestion

 • Starches are broken down into simple sugars in the presence of amylase.

-Lubrication And Oral Hygiene
+Lubrication and Oral Hygiene

 • It moistens food for easy swallowing and prevents drying of the oral tissues.

-Antibacterial Properties
+Antibacterial Action

 • The combination of the enzymes and proteins in saliva inhibits bacterial overgrowth in the mouth, ensuring oral health.

-Digestive Functions
+Digestive Role

 • It initiates the digestion of carbohydrates and lipids and aids digestion.